 It is important to note that gain is recognized only to the extent that the deemed gain exceeds in aggregate $600,000, as indexed for inflation.
-For 2014, 2015, and 2016, the indexed amounts are $680,000, $690,000, and $693,000, respectively.
+For 2017, the indexed amount is $699,000.
 Also, the basis of each item of property is adjusted to its fair market value as of the day preceding the expatriation date, for purposes of determining any gain or loss that may be realized subsequently from the actual disposition of the property.

 Given the fiction behind the deemed property sale, the IRS is gracious enough to allow the tax bill to be deferred until the underlying property is sold.
 However, deferring the tax payment will result in the imposition of interest as the need to post a “security” with the IRS as well as the waiver of any rights under an international tax treaty with respect to the deemed income.

 Exceptions to the exit tax may apply in the case of dual citizens from birth and certain minors who expatriate before the age of 18½.